 If you’ve constructed your compost heap well, it won’t be long before it starts heating up.
-And if you’re like me in my early days, curiosity will soon start to gnaw at you.
+And if you’re like me, curiosity will soon start to gnaw at you.

 What’s the temperature?
 Is it too cool or too hot?
 When do you need to turn it?
-What happens if I add this or that material to the heap?
+What happens if I add this or that material to the pile?

 If that is you, it might be time to consider a compost thermometer.